saivignesh2407s/Email-Organization-System/README.md

 For any queries or issues, feel free to contact me at:
 - **Email**: saivigneshbadugu143@gmail.com

+Here is the corrected version of your text with grammar improvements:

+# How to Create an App-Generated Password

+1. Open **Manage your Google Account** in the top right corner of your profile.
+2. Turn ON **Two-Factor Authentication**.
+3. Search for **App Password**.
+   **Note**: The App Password will be shown after you turn ON **Two-Factor Authentication**.
+4. Specify the app name and click on **Create**.
+5. You will receive a 16-digit app-generated password.

 You can modify or expand on this based on additional features or specifics of your project!